Published August 2019

 - Transportation fees for resident students who are not otherwise entitled to free transportation

 - Nonresident student tuition

 Iowa Code states that the board of directors of the school district is authorized and empowered to contract for and buy books and any and all other necessary school supplies at contract prices, and to sell those books and supplies to their students at cost, loan the textbooks to their students free, or rent the textbooks to their students at a reasonable fee as set by the board.

-- Public schools may not charge fees for courses offered as part of their educational program (except as expressly allowed by Code) since such fees constitute tuition.
-Schools may not charge fees for extracurricular activities since no express or necessarily implied statutory authority exists for such fees (OAG #81-8-29).
+- Public schools may not charge fees for courses offered as part of their educational program [except as expressly allowed by Code] as such fees constitute tuition.
+Schools may not charge fees for extracurricular activities as no express or necessarily implied statutory authority exists for such fees (OAG #81-8-29).

 - Restrictions on fees related to school supplies are equally applicable to lists of class supplies given to parents to provide.
 If the school district would not have been allowed by law to charge students a fee for the item, then the district cannot require the parents to provide those items either.
 Those items, which are necessary or essential to the instruction of a class, must be provided by the district.
 Examples: paints, crayons, art erasers, scissors, clay or similar supplies used for art instruction.

 - Parents cannot be required to provide district or classroom supplies.
 These are the responsibility of the district to provide.
 Examples: disinfecting wipes and other cleaning supplies, Band-Aids, handheld calculators required for a class, dry erase markers, hi-liters, multiple rolls of scotch tape, multiple bottles of glue, boxes of plastic bags, paper towels, etc.